sofyansitorus/WooCommerce-Shipping-Distance-Matrix/README.txt

 This plugin perfect for online store that use local shipping or private shipping such as selling flower, food & beverage but not limited to.

-For online store that located in Indonesia can use this plugin to use shipping via GOJEK and GRAB.
-Please note that this plugin is not using GOJEK/GRAB API.
-The plugin just estimate the distance and then calculating the cost using the table rates defined in the settings.

 = Features =

 * Set shipping cost by product shipping class.